About

 • Treatment and Recovery Services Division - Provides state leadership to improve access, reduce barriers, and promote high-quality, effective treatment and recovery options for individuals and families in every community.

-• Technology, Research and Evaluation Division - Manages the Department’s information technology needs, as well as providing analysis of outcome measures, setting contract objectives for service providers, conducting service provider evaluations, and assessing prevention and treatment service quality.
+• Technology, Research and Evaluation Division - Manages the Office's information technology needs, as well as providing analysis of outcome measures, setting contract objectives for service providers, conducting service provider evaluations, and assessing prevention and treatment service quality.

-• Legal and Compliance Division - Provides legal advice to the Department’s Director and executive management staff.
+• Legal and Compliance Division - Provides legal advice to the Office Director and executive management staff.
 Works with service providers across the state to ensure that substance use services are rendered according to state and federal guidelines, standards, and criteria.

 Agency History